 We got on a taxi and told the driver to take us to Discovery Cafe.
 The driver, like a lot of people in this former British-colony, spoke “good” English.
 I requested to have the taxi meter turned on.
 Apparently, taxi units in Melaka don’t have meters installed.
 He gave us a contracted rate.
 I forgot how much it was but we agreed to it since it wasn’t awfully expensive.

-The driver took us back to the city core and stopped at a dark street.
-At the back of my mind, I was thinking … no where in hell would we knowingly drop off at that seedy looking neighborhood.
-Thank goodness for my knack of looking places up in Google Maps.
+The driver took us back to the city core and stopped on a dark street.
+At the back of my mind, I was thinking … Nowhere in hell would we knowingly drop off at that seedy looking neighborhood.
+Thank goodness for my knack of looking places up on Google Maps.
 I had an idea where we were and knew we weren’t in the vicinity of Discovery Cafe.
 True to my instinct, Discovery Cafe was still a few blocks away.

 Discovery Cafe